• Skip to primary navigation

 My favorite footed glass vase - perfect for fresh flower bouquets!

-While these babies aren’t exactly cheap (you can find them {here}), I love and use mine constantly so they’re been worth every penny!
+While these babies aren’t exactly cheap, I love and use mine constantly so they’re been worth every penny!

 Tall tablescape with sunflowers in a wood bowl, black and white buffalo check table runner and sunflowers in teacups